FWolfe/Zomboid-Modding-Guide/README.md

 * farming
 * vehicle usage and events that happen over time while driving

-This section of the guide covers where these aspects can be found.
+This section of the guide covers where different aspects can be found in the files.
 Zomboid's Lua files are broken up into 3 main folders:

 * `media/lua/shared`
 Used for lua scripts shared by client and server-side logic.
 These are the first Lua scripts that get loaded.